Alibabacloud Odps Maxframe Coding

 2. Create Local Debug Setup — session with debug=True, sample data with md.DataFrame(pd.DataFrame(...))

-3. Provide IDE Setup Guidance — breakpoint setup, execution flow
+3. Provide IDE Setup Guidance — breakpoint setup, execution flow, and final execute only

 Example Code Structure